 Time in attraction: 17 mins

-Containment is Fright Nights’ upcharge attraction costing £8 for annual passholders or £10 if you’re not.
+Containment is Fright Nights’ upcharge attraction costing £8 for annual pass holders or £10 if you’re not.
 It’s a blend of haunt and escape room made up of four rooms based on the fear of numbers, time, dentistry and blood.
-Each room consists of a single puzzle that, once solved, allows you to move onto the next room.
+Each room consists of a single puzzle that, once solved, allows you to move to the next room.
 You have five minutes in each room and if you fail you still progress to the next space.
 In its opening year, you were given a red or green wristband at the end of the event with the colour denoting whether you failed or succeeded.

 The actors were very lively in here and the mini escape room format is a nice break from straight up haunts.
 However, there was one real drawback this year.
 We’ve been through Containment three years now and this time around at least some of the puzzles were unchanged from its previous incarnation.
 Last year they had been remixed which made sense.
 Luckily, we’d forgotten the solutions until we cracked them again and then the deja vu hit us!
 Given the mixed group nature of this attraction, if you happened to be in there with someone who had done it last year, there’s the potential for your experience to be ruined.